-Exhibit Number Description 4.1 Audited comparative consolidated financial statements as set out in pages 49 to 78 of the annual report of the Corporation for the year ended December 31, 2001 and the accompanying auditors' report on these statements (incorporated by reference to Form 6-K dated April 9, 2002) 4.2 Management's discussion and analysis for the annual comparative financial statements of the Corporation for the year ended December 31, 2001 referred to in Exhibit 4.1 as set out on pages 44 to 57 of the annual information form of the Corporation dated May 2, 2002 (incorporated by reference to Form 40-F dated May 2, 2002) 4.3 Management information circular dated April 9, 2002 relating to the annual meeting of shareholders of the Corporation to be held on May 8, 2002, except for the sections entitled "Report on Executive Compensation" and "Performance Graph" (incorporated by reference to Form 6-K dated April 9, 2002) 4.4 Annual information form of the Corporation dated May 2, 2002 (incorporated by reference to Form 40-F dated May 2, 2002) 4.5 Unaudited comparative consolidated financial statements as set out in pages 8 to 20 of the interim report to shareholders of the Corporation for the three months ended March 31, 2002 (incorporated by reference to Form 6-K dated May 9, 2002) 4.6 Management's discussion and analysis for the unaudited comparative consolidated financial statements of the Corporation for the three months ended March 31, 2002 referred to in Exhibit 4.5 as set out on pages 1 to 7 of the interim report to shareholders of the Corporation for the three months ended March 31, 2002 (incorporated by reference to Form 6-K dated May 9, 2002) 5.1 Consent of PricewaterhouseCoopers LLP 5.2 Consent of Torys LLP 6.1 Powers of Attorney
+Exhibit Number Description 4.1 Audited comparative consolidated financial statements as set out in pages 49 to 78 of the annual report of the Corporation for the year ended December 31, 2001 and the accompanying auditors' report on these statements (incorporated by reference to Form 6-K dated April 9, 2002) 4.2 Management's discussion and analysis for the annual comparative financial statements of the Corporation for the year ended December 31, 2001 referred to in Exhibit 4.1 as set out on pages 44 to 57 of the annual information form of the Corporation dated May 2, 2002 (incorporated by reference to Form 40-F dated May 2, 2002) 4.3 Management information circular dated April 9, 2002 relating to the annual meeting of shareholders of the Corporation to be held on May 8, 2002, except for the sections entitled "Report on Executive Compensation" and "Performance Graph" (incorporated by reference to Form 6-K dated April 9, 2002) 4.4 Annual information form of the Corporation dated May 2, 2002 (incorporated by reference to Form 40-F dated May 2, 2002) 4.5 Unaudited comparative consolidated financial statements as set out in pages 8 to 20 of the interim report to shareholders of the Corporation for the three months ended March 31, 2002 (incorporated by reference to Form 6-K dated May 9, 2002) 4.6 Management's discussion and analysis for the unaudited comparative consolidated financial statements of the Corporation for the three months ended March 31, 2002 referred to in Exhibit 4.5 as set out on pages 1 to 7 of the interim report to shareholders of the Corporation for the three months ended March 31, 2002 (incorporated by reference to Form 6-K dated May 9, 2002) 4.7 Form of purchase agreement between the Corporation, The Woodbridge Company Limited, 986269 Alberta Limited and Merrill Lynch & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Morgan Stanley & Co.
+Incorporated, as representatives of the several underwriters.
+5.1 Consent of PricewaterhouseCoopers LLP 5.2 Consent of Torys LLP 6.1 Powers of Attorney